Fencing appears in Jewish sports history more often than casual memory would suggest.

 That is why the case stays difficult.

-Mayer was not simply a Jewish heroine betrayed by history, though she was certainly used by the regime.
+Mayer was more than a Jewish heroine betrayed by history, though she was certainly used by the regime.
 Nor was she merely a collaborator in the crude sense.
 She was a world-class fencer caught inside a political spectacle designed by a state that both excluded Jews and wanted one photogenic exception.

 The very facts that made her useful to Nazi Germany, her fame, her blond public image, her past titles, also made her morally compromising to later viewers.
 She could be displayed as evidence that the regime was not quite what critics said it was.